TheAlgorithms/Python/CONTRIBUTING.md

 #### Other Requirements for Submissions
 - If you are submitting code in the `project_euler/` directory, please also read [the dedicated Guideline](https://github.com/TheAlgorithms/Python/blob/master/project_euler/README.md) before contributing to our Project Euler library.
 - The file extension for code files should be `.py`.
 Jupyter Notebooks should be submitted to [TheAlgorithms/Jupyter](https://github.com/TheAlgorithms/Jupyter).
-- Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
+- Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in the future using scripts.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure.
 - If possible, follow the standard *within* the folder you are submitting to.
 - If you have modified/added code work, make sure the code compiles before submitting.